Working with version control

 Project structure

-A Tinybird project is represented by a collection of text files (called Datafiles) that are organized in folders.
+A Tinybird project is represented by a collection of text files (called datafiles) that are organized in folders.

 You can initialize a new Tinybird project with automatic scaffolding using the tb init CLI command.
 This creates the following files and folders: